VESTA-010

 Step 1.
 Put the Control Panel into Learning Mode.
 Please refer to the Control Panel manual.

 Step 2.
-Adding Keypad into the Control Panel:
+Adding Keypad to the Control Panel:

 Test Mode Learning:

-1. Put remote keypad in Test mode by entering KP PIN code (default: 0000), then press * key.
-The Active Blue LED will turn on along with a long beep sound.
+Put the remote keypad in Test mode by entering the KP PIN code (default: 0000), then press the * key.
+The Active Blue LED will turn on, along with a long beep sound.

-2. Press * key then 1 key.
-Remote keypad will sound one beep.
+Press the * key, then the 1 key.
+The remote keypad will sound one beep.

 Dual-Key Learning:

-1. Press both # and * keys together under Normal Operation Mode.
-Remote Keypad will sound a long beep.
+Press both the # and * keys together under Normal Operation Mode.
+The Remote Keypad will sound a long beep.

 Step 3.
 After the Keypad is learnt-in, put the Control Panel into Walk Test mode.
 Hold the Keypad in the desired location, and send the learning code to the Control Panel to confirm this location is within the signal range of the Control Panel.
 To send the learning code, either press the * key then 1 key under Test Mode or press both # and * keys together under Normal Operation Mode.